GoogleCloudPlatform/gcp-token-broker/docs/deploy/index.md

 1. Create an OAuth consent screen:
     * Go to: <https://console.cloud.google.com/apis/credentials/consent>
     * For "User type", select "Internal".
+This limits the app to Google Workspace users within your organization
     * For "App name", type "GCP Token Broker".
     * For "User support email", select your email address.
-    * For "Authorized domains":
-        -   Type the authorizer app's [top private domain](https://github.com/google/guava/wiki/InternetDomainNameExplained#public-suffixes-and-private-domains),
-        -   **Press `Enter`** on your keyboard to add the top private domain to the list.
     * For "Developer contact information", type your email address.
     * For "Scopes", click "Add scope", then search for "storage", then tick the checkbox for "auth/devstorage.read_write", then click "Update".